 For example, you may have a photographer who wants two hours to take photos after the ceremony but if the venue and band are already booked to start earlier, talk to all those vendors to create the best schedule that fits what the clients want.

 It’s critically important to confirm details with all the event vendors prior to the wedding so avoid unnecessary stress on the wedding day.

 Most vendors are professionals who hate to be micromanaged.
 It’s our job to lead the team and guide everyone to success.
 On the flip side, there will be times when you work with a vendor who has no idea what he is doing and will need

 strong gentle guidance to make sure his job gets done well and within the time frame allotted.

-When in doubt about a wedding detail before the big day, ask the bride.
+When in doubt about a wedding detail before the big day, ask the couple.
 When in doubt on the wedding day, you may need to make a decision based on what your clients would want.
 You know your clients best.
-If the bride and groom are very laid back and you know they don’t care about napkin folds, you can make a decision about what looks best.
-On the other hand, if your client is very particular, you may want to check with her about those types of details on the wedding day if you have not discussed it before.
+If the couple is very laid back and you know they don’t care about napkin folds, you can make a decision about what looks best.
+On the other hand, if your client is very particular or tends to be high maintenance, you may want to check with her about those types of details on the wedding day if you have not discussed it before.

-What other tips and advice can you offer other planners who provide wedding day coordination services?
+What other tips and advice can you offer other planners who provide wedding day management services?
 Please share them in the comments.

 If you need guidance on your wedding planning packages and pricing, learn more about our professional guide: Pricing With Confidence: Secrets to Profitable Pricing & Services for Professional Wedding Planners.
 This product includes an 80+ page comprehensive guide to pricing and services, ready-to-use planning package templates, example website wording for your services page, a detailed spreadsheet to calculate your pricing, and much more!